web development

 Why a self-hosted plugin, instead of a hosted app?

 • I originally chose to use Kirby CMS for my blog because I liked the simplicity of its flat-file, text-based system.
-So it makes sense for me to want the same advantages for my commenting system.
+So it makes sense for me to want the same advantages for comments.
 With a self-hosted plugin, all the files for my blog, including all the comments, are held on my own computer and server, in an easily-readable, highly-portable, text-only format.
 They are completely under my control, using an FTP app, like Transmit, or the macOS Finder.

 • The design I’ve evolved for my blog has prized simplicity above all else.
-I’ve added as little as possible to its blogging interface — no fancy icons, Unsplash images, extra sidebars, or animations — just plain typography, directly-relevant images, and a simple layout.
+I’ve added as little as possible to its blogging interface — no fancy icons, emoji, Unsplash images, extra sidebars, or animations — just plain typography, directly-relevant images, and a simple layout.
 So I wanted a commenting system that either has exactly the same design (unlikely), or which allows me to fully customise its styling and options.

 • I’m not sure what I’m aiming for in readers’ comments.
 I don’t expect it to become any kind of ‘live’ discussion forum.
 More likely — just a few occasional contributions that add to (or correct) my original posts.
 So, I’m hoping that I won’t need powerful moderation tools to manage its low volume feedback and conversations.